SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MailApp/MailApp.md

 			yourself
 ```

 Let's connect the two presenters so that a selection in the tree on the left results in showing details of the selection on the right.
-We introduce two methods. `connectPresenters` sends the selected tree item to the `reader` and then it sends `updateAfterSelectionChangedTo:` to allow for post selection actions.
+We introduce two methods:

+- The method `connectPresenters` sends the selected tree item to the `reader` and then it sends
+- The method `updateAfterSelectionChangedTo:` to allow for post selection actions.

 ```
 MailClientPresenter >> connectPresenters